-Irregular events include involvement at school discos, assemblies working bees and carnivals.
-In class Voluntary Parent

-Support Programs operate, especially in the area of literacy where we have a number of keenly committed parents.
+Irregular events include involvement at school discos, assemblies, working bees and carnivals.
+In class voluntary parent support programs operate, especially in the area of literacy, where we have a number of keenly committed parents.

 Parents have multiple opportunities for an active involvement in the school.
-These include the structured associations such as the Parents" and Citizens" Association, which meets on the 2nd Tuesday of the month.
-In addition, there are meetings of the Class Representatives, a group of elected parents representing classes at a school and a social level.
-Communication with parents is first class, with our weekly newsletter, the Green Sheet, published every Wednesday.
-An email copy is sent to those who prefer this way of receiving the newsletter, and it is also posted to the school website.
+These include the structured associations such as the "Parents and Citizens Association", which meets on the seconnd Tuesday of the month.
+In addition, there are meetings of the Class Representatives, a group of elected parents, representing classes at a school and a social level.

+Communication with parents is excellent and uses many avenues like our School Newsletter published fortnightly on Wednesday and the School's Facebook Page.

 The school website, (http://kenmoresouthss.eq.edu.au/) is also a great source of communication with parents.
 In addition Kenmore South State School enjoys on online Facebook presence with updates and images of school and community events.
-The P&C has a community within the website that functions for P&C specific communication.